psiz-org/psiz/README.rst

 Trials and Observations
 -----------------------
-To infer an embedding, multiple observations are necessary.
-A single observation is comprised of multiple stimuli that have been judged by an agent (human or machine) based on their similarity.
+Inference is performed by fitting a model to a set of observations.
+In this package, a single observation is comprised of multiple stimuli that have been judged by an agent (human or machine) based on their similarity.

 In the simplest case, an observation is obtained from a trial consisting of three stimuli: a query stimulus (Q) and two reference stimuli (A and B).
 An agent selects the reference stimulus that they believe is more similar to the query stimulus.
-For this trial, there are two possible outcomes.
+For this simple trial, there are two possible outcomes.
 If the agent selected reference A, then the observation for the ith trial would be recorded as the vector:

 D_i = [Q A B]

-If the agent had selected reference B, the observation would be recorded as:
+Alternatively, if the agent had selected reference B, the observation would be recorded as:

 D_i = [Q B A]

-In addition to the simple \emph{triplet} trial, this package is designed to handle a number of different trial configurations.
-A trial may have 2-9 reference stimuli and an agent can be required to select
+In addition to a simple \emph{triplet} trial, this package is designed to handle a number of different trial configurations.
+A trial may have 2-9 reference stimuli and an agent may be required to select and rank more than one reference stimulus.

 [vanderMaaten]_, [Wah2011]_, [RoadsA]_,